 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Estimated prevalence of low and very low food security in the population of England, Wales and Northern Ireland aged 16 and over
+Estimated prevalence of low and very low food security in households in the United Kingdom

 |Unit of measurement||

 Low food security - At times during the last 30 days, the household reduced the quality, variety, and desirability of their diets, but the quantity of food intake and normal eating patterns were not substantially disrupted.